-Primary Text: The Physical Universe, 15th Edition Author: Krauskopf and Beiser;
+Primary Text: The Physical Universe, 16th Edition Author: Krauskopf and Beiser;

-- Purchasing ISBN 9780077510503 through the book store will get you access to the ebook the online homwork system through Connect.
-With this purchase, I understand that it is possible to obtain a loose-leaf copy of the book from McGraw Hill for \$15. - Some used books will also be available in the bookstore.
-Of course you may also order the book online if you desire a hard copy.
+- Purchasing ISBN 9781259663888 through the book store (only \sim \$110) will get you access to the ebook and the online homework system through Connect.
+With this purchase, I understand that it is also possible to obtain a loose-leaf copy of the book directly from McGraw Hill for \sim \$25. - Some hard copies of the book may also be available in the bookstore.
+Of course you may also order the book online.